igorp/fortran/README.md

-random stuff
+small java projects
 ======

-A few small projects I've been working on...
+A few small java projects I've been working on...